tool3/chartscii/docs/README.md

 ```

 # usage
-`chartscii` accepts an array of data values, with optional labels, and outputs an ascii bar chart.
+`chartscii` accepts an array of data objects, with optional labels, and outputs an ascii bar chart.

 ## usage example
 ```js